Welcome to the benji

 Victorian B&B in Astoria

-The house was designed in the Queen Anne stick style and built by an Englishman named Palmer.
-It is situated on a 3/4 acre estate overlooking the Columbia River.
-Constructed in 1888 on Holmes hill in the Uppertown neighborhood for Mr. Benjamin Young and his family.
-He was a sea captain who emigrated from Sweden and made most of his money as an early cannery owner at the beginning of the Astoria salmon packing boom.
-Later he owned exporting companies in Alaska and British Columbia and then got into real estate and banking.
-His home passed down to his eldest, Clara (born in 1877).
-She went to University of Oregon and became a doctor.
-The house remained in the family until 1987.
+The house was built in 1888 and designed in the Queen Anne stick style.
+Built by an Englishman named Palmer for Mr. Benjamin Young and his growing family.
+It is situated on a 3/4 acre estate overlooking the Columbia River, 1.5 miles East of Downtown in the Uppertown neighborhood.
+The original property line included the riverbank until Highway 30 was rerouted.
+Ben Young was a sea captain who emigrated from Sweden and made most of his early wealth as salmon cannery owner at the beginning of the Astoria salmon packing boom.
+Two canneries that we know of were the Fisherman’s Packing Company and The Scandinavian Packing Company.
+Later Ben owned exporting goods companies in both Alaska and British Columbia.
+He invested in real estate and started the Astoria Savings Bank.
+His home passed down to his eldest, Dr. Clara Waffle (born in 1877).
+She went to University of Oregon and became one of the first graduating female doctors.
+The house remained in the family for nearly 100 years, 1888-1987.
 Both the house and the carriage house were put on the National Register of Historic Places in 1979.

 Columbia River views